-X. California College Promise Grant (formerly known as the Board of Governors Fee Waiver)
+X. California College Promise Grant

-The California College Promise Grant (formerly known as the Board of Governors Fee Waiver) (CCP) is available to any California resident who meets the financial eligibility requirements or qualifies through another program.
-If awarded the CCP enrollment fees for the relevant academic year are waived and the student is not required to pay these fees.
+The California College Promise Grant (CCP) is available to any California resident who meets the financial eligibility requirements or qualifies through another program.
+If awarded the CCP, enrollment fees for the relevant academic year are waived, and the student is not required to pay these fees.
 Student fees are NOT covered by the CCP.
 California state law pertaining to the CCP allows community colleges discretion in certain areas.
-These are College of the Redwood's practices with regards to the CCP fee waiver policies outlined in the California Community Colleges Chancellor's Office Board of Governors Fee Waiver Program.
+These are College of the Redwoods' practices with regards to the CCP fee waiver policies outlined in the California Community Colleges Chancellor's Office Board of Governors Fee Waiver Program.

-College of the Redwood's Financial Aid Office considers the summer session a "trailer" for the academic year.
-If a student applies for a CCP for the summer session of 2019, the student is in effect applying for financial aid for the 2018-2019 academic year, not the 2019-2020 academic year.
+College of the Redwoods' Financial Aid Office considers the summer session a "trailer" for the academic year.
+If a student applies for a CCP for the summer session of 2024, the student is in effect applying for financial aid for the 2023-2024 academic year, not the 2024-2025 academic year.